editorpro-hq/editorpro-hq/README.md

 ## 🚀 How to Enable GitHub Pages

-1. Go to your EditPro repository on GitHub
+1. Go to your EditorPro repository on GitHub
 2. Click **Settings** tab
 3. Scroll to **Pages** section in the left sidebar
 4. Under "Build and deployment":